-The Florida State University Veterans Alliance represents the university's campus-wide commitment to veteran support and success.
+The Florida State University Veterans Alliance represents the University's campus-wide commitment to veteran support and success.
 The Veterans Alliance encompasses FSU's initiatives that ease the transition from military service to campus life, foster a community of past, present, and future veterans, raise awareness of veterans issues among campus and local communities, and support student veterans through graduation and into rewarding careers and graduate-education programs.
 It is the goal of the Veterans Alliance that FSU be the most veteran-friendly and veteran-empowering university in the country.

-Florida State University in 2019-20
+Florida State University in 2020-21

-FSU's rankings and achievements during fiscal year 2019-20 include:
+FSU's rankings and achievements during fiscal year 2020-21 include:

-- Florida State University retained its place in the Top 20 among national public universities in the latest U.S. News & World Report rankings - FSU retained first-year students at a record rate of 95 percent, ranking in the Top 15 among national public universities - ◆ For the ninth consecutive year, FSU has maintained its Top 5 standing as the nation's most efficient university among U.S. News & World Report national colleges - Princeton Review ranked Florida State University No. 15 on its annual list of Colleges that Pay You Back - Florida State was recognized for a fifth consecutive year by INSIGHT Into Diversity magazine as a "Diversity Champion" in higher education - Florida State is one of the nation's top research institutions for producing Fulbright U.S. Scholars and students with eight FSU faculty members and ten students earning prestigious Fulbright awards - Florida State University researchers received a record level of funding from Federal, State, and private sources, bringing in \$250.1 million to the university to support investigations into areas such as health sciences, high energy physics, and marine biology
+- Florida State University continued its impressive run as a Top 20 among national public university in the latest U.S. News & World Report rankings - For the tenth consecutive year, FSU has maintained its Top 5 standing as the nation's most efficient university among U.S. News & World Report national colleges - The Association of Public and Land-grant Universities named FSU the winner of the 2021 Degree Competition Award - Princeton Review named FSU the No. 11 Best Value College for 2021 among public colleges and universities - Florida State was recognized for a sixth consecutive year by INSIGHT Into Diversity magazine as a "Diversity Champion" in higher education - Florida State University researchers received a record level of funding from Federal, State, and private sources, bringing in \$275 million to the university to advance the university's academic and research excellence